oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-fleet-maintenance-upgrade-ui/em-fleet-maintenance-upgrade-ui.md

     Deployment of new Oracle home does not impact existing Oracle home and hence it is scheduled to run immediately.
 We can schedule it to run at a different time by selecting later in start schedule and providing new time to run this operation.

-    Once deployment of new Oracle home is complete, we can change the schedule of the Deployment Procedure for migrate listener and update database to execute these tasks immediately.
+    Once deployment of new Oracle home is complete, the Deployment Procedures for migrate listener and update database will execute immediately ( if we have selected start as Immediately/Auto ).

 4. We can validate our entries (new Oracle home, log file location, credentials) of previous page and validate the desired operation.
 Validation acts as a precheck before we submit the main operation.
 There are two validation modes Quick and Full.
 We can select either of these.
 Full validation mode submits a deployment procedure.
 In this case choose Quick validation.